Overpopulation... We can fix it!

 Humane Solution Spay-Neuter Program is an all-volunteer, 501(c)3 organization.
-We incorporated in 1999 because we saw an incredible need for a low-cost spay/neuter program for pet owners.
-We are governed by a volunteer board of directors, and have a host of dedicated volunteers that believe spay/neuter is the key to reducing pet overpopulation and the number of innocent lives that are euthanized at animal shelters.
+We incorporated in 1999 because we saw an incredible need for a low-cost spay-neuter program for low income pet owners.
+We are governed by a volunteer board of directors, and have a host of dedicated volunteers that believe spay-neuter is the key to reducing pet overpopulation and the number of innocent lives that are euthanized at animal shelters.

 Humane Solution Spay-Neuter Program provides low-cost vouchers to pet owners with financial hardships.
 The vouchers can be used at several area veterinary hospitals (list of participating vets).
-We issue about 500 vouchers a year, which reduces the number of unwanted pets by the thousands annually.
-We reimburse the veterinary hospital a set fee above the cost that the pet owner pays for vouchers.
+We issue approximately 800 vouchers a year, which reduces the number of unwanted pets by the thousands annually.

 How We Do It

-Humane Solution relies solely on donations, grants, and fundraisers to make this low-cost spay/neuter program possible.
+Humane Solution relies solely on donations, grants, and fundraisers to make this low-cost spay-neuter program possible.
 Our main fundraisers are rabies/microchip clinics that are held at various locations 5 times a year, as well as a “Spay-ghetti Dinner” held annually.
-Donations and grants help us "Spay it Forward" and offer other services, such as vaccine allowances and reduced/free vouchers for very low-income pet owners.
+Donations and grants help us "Spay it Forward" and offer other services, such as vaccine allowances and reduced or free vouchers for very low-income pet owners.

 How You Can Help

 If you are interested in volunteering, send us an email at firstname.lastname@example.org with the word "volunteer" in the subject line.

 Pawlee's Doggie Bakery - 116 N Main St, Kernersville, NC 27284